An Intergenerational Center

 - A toddler receives instruction from OSU students who are interning in early childhood education under the supervision of OSU faculty.

 - Your father enjoys adult day programming and also receives his annual physical from a geriatric specialist who teaches health science students how to care for an aging population.

 - You could come for parenting classes to learn about the most recent childhood development strategies.

-Through this work, there was enthusiastic support for an Intergenerational Day Care Center as a university/community collaboration, which would offer a unique and wide array of benefits both to the participants at the Center, those across the wider neighborhood and community, and the collaborative partners who are committed to the creation of a Center of Excellence in Intergenerational Day Care.
+Why an Intergenerational Center?The concept of an Intergenerational Center has been supported by a number of university initiatives over the last few years (faculty survey, World Café visioning event, interdisciplinary faculty education/research planning group, etc.), dating back to the formation of a Governance Committee of top University leaders in 2010.
+Throughout this work, there was enthusiastic support for an Intergenerational Center as a university/community collaboration, which would offer a unique and wide array of benefits both to the participants at the Center, those across the wider neighborhood and community, and the collaborative partners who are committed to the creation of a center of excellence.
 Some of the benefits include:

 - The provision of high quality care for older adults and children, enhanced by purposeful intergenerational programming, with a focus on improved quality of life.

 - Creation of a "hub" in the PACT neighborhood for caregiver support, education and community outreach.